LinlinlinlinW/SAYHI/README.md

 TODO:
-1)In SEARCH card: reset button: clear the "Author"
+1)In SEARCH card: reset button: clear the input form 2)Deactive function in Message card

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).